Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 ## Next Step

 This article explains how we can use threads to potentially parallelize responses to multiple requests.
 Each thread sequentially runs only one request at a time and may be blocked while processing a request.
-In a subsequent article, I will detail how we can utilize cooperative multitasking to switch I/O-blocked threads to another request, improving parallelism without using additional resources.
+In a subsequent article, I will detail how we can utilize cooperative multitasking to switch I/O-blocked threads to another request, improving parallelism without additional resources.